Town Leadership

 Council meetings are held at Pike Road Town Hall, on the second Monday of each month at 6:00 p.m. and on the fourth Wednesday of each month at 7:00 a.m.

-Meet our elected officials below!
+Meet our 2025 - 2029 elected officials below!

 Gordon Stone, Mayor

 Gordon Stone is mayor of the Town of Pike Road.
 He has served in this role since 2004 when the town had 350 residents and covered only a two mile area.
-Pike Road now has more than 8,000 citizens and covers a 16 mile-wide area.
+Pike Road now has more than 11,000 citizens and covers a 16 mile-wide area.
 Mayor Stone has been a champion of municipal planning and vision, educational opportunities helping all citizens succeed, efficient services and innovative quality of life programs.

 Mayor Stone also serves as executive director of the Higher Education Partnership.
 Mayor Stone is known for his energetic leadership of the Partnership, an advocacy organization that works to strengthen the standing of Alabama’s four-year, public universities and communicate the critical role higher education plays in the economic well-being of the state.
 An agricultural economics graduate of Auburn University with an MBA from Auburn University Montgomery, Mayor Stone is a former walk-on and letterman on the Auburn football team.
 He also serves as Executive Vice President of the National Young Farmer Educational Association and assists them with educational and meeting planning services.
-For many years, he served as an active participant in his family's' cattle farm in Wilcox County.
+For many years, he served as an active participant in his family's cattle farm in Wilcox County.

 Despite many professional and volunteer duties, Mayor Stone lists his family and faith as the two priorities about which he is most passionate.
 He and his wife, Ellen, have two daughters and are members of Montgomery’s First Baptist Church, for which the couple organize and host family mission experiences.
+Mayor Stone also serves as an active deacon and teaches an adult Sunday school class.

 To contact Mayor Gordon Stone, please email mayor@pikeroad.us.